krasimir/react-in-patterns/book/chapter-10/README.md

 ## Using React's context (v.
 16.3 and above)

 For years the context API was not really recommended by Facebook.
-They mention in the official docs that the API is not stable and may change.
+They mentioned in the official docs that the API is not stable and may change.
 And that is exactly what happened.
-In the 16.3 version we got a new one which I think is more natural and easy to work with.
+In the version 16.3 we got a new one which I think is more natural and easy to work with.

 Let's use the same example with the string that needs to reach a `<Title>` component.